ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * The EDHOC method MUST be one of the EDHOC methods specified in the "methods" field (if present) in the EDHOC\_Information of the access token response to C.

 * The selected cipher suite MUST be an EDHOC cipher suite specified in the "cipher\_suites" field (if present) in the EDHOC\_Information of the access token response to C.

+If EAD\_1 contains the EAD item EAD\_ACCESS\_TOKEN then the RS MUST ensure that the access token is valid before completing the EDHOC processing, as specified in {{rs-c}}.
+The verification can take place after reception of message\_1 or after reception of message_3.
+If this process fails, RS MUST reply to C with an EDHOC error message with ERR\_CODE = 1 (see {{Section 6 of RFC9528}}), and it MUST abort the EDHOC session.

 ### EDHOC message\_2